New evidence suggests some benefits – only in select groups

 Metformin mimicking foods

 Some phytochemical rich foods (fruit, veg, herbs, spices) can slow the transfer of sugar across the gut wall and hence reduce insulin surges.
 This is the reason why intake of whole fruits, which does contain some sugar, reduces rather than increases diabetic risk.
 These foods also have their own anti-cancer benefits and help improve gut health.
-People who have a high intake of phytochemical rich foods also have a lower cancer risk and a lower relapse rate after cancer treatments – hence they are strongly recommended after cancer.
-More recently, boosting the diet with a 6 blend fortified phytochemical rich supplement has been shown to slow cancer progression, reduce markers of inflammation, improve urinary symptoms and other markers of health and wellbeing such as grip strength.
-What’s more, combining this capsule with a 5 blend lactobacillus probiotic supplement, doubled the benefits of the phytochemicals alone
+People who have better gut health and a high intake of phytochemical rich foods also have a lower cancer risk and a lower relapse rate after cancer treatments.
+There is some evidence for boosting these in supplement form:

 .